-Effective May 1, 2006, we adopted Statement of Financial Accounting Standards No. 123R ("SFAS No. 123R"), Share-Based Payment (Revised 2004), which supersedes our previous accounting under APB No. 25.
-SFAS No. 123R requires the recognition of compensation expense, using a fair value based method, for costs related to all share-based payments including grants of employee stock options.
+On May 1, 2006, we adopted Statement of Financial Accounting Standards No. 123R ("SFAS No. 123R"), Share-Based Payment (Revised 2004), which requires the recognition of compensation expense, using a fair value based method, for costs related to all share-based payments including grants of employee stock options.
 In addition, SFAS No. 123R requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense on a straight-line basis over the requisite service periods (vesting period).
-We adopted SFAS 123R using the modified-prospective method and, accordingly, stock-based compensation cost recognized beginning May 1, 2006 includes: (a) compensation cost for all share-based payments granted prior to, but not yet vested as of May 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123R.
-Results for prior periods have not been restated.
+We adopted SFAS No. 123R using the modified-prospective method and, accordingly, stock-based compensation cost recognized beginning May 1, 2006 includes: (i) compensation cost for all share-based payments granted prior to, but not yet vested as of May 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123, and (ii) compensation cost for all share-based payments granted on or subsequent to May 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123R.

-Our net loss for the three and nine months ended January 31, 2007 increased by \$187,000 and \$796,000, respectively, as a result of the application of SFAS No. 123R, which costs are included in the accompanying condensed consolidated statements of operations as follows:
+Our net loss for the three months ended July 31, 2007 and 2006, increased by \$183,000 and \$299,000, respectively, as a result of the application of SFAS No. 123R, which costs are included in the accompanying condensed consolidated statements of operations as follows: